The-Hip-Hip-Arrays/apisproject/README.md

 # API's Project
 The Hip Hip Array's are back and are creating a spectacular project filled with amusing fashion choices, and a comforting, warming, delightfully sassy fashion expert who guides your daily fashion choices.

+## To Run
+To run this you need to access: https://github.com/The-Hip-Hip-Arrays/apisproject;
+Hit git clone and clone this into your terminal.
+As this is a free API based project you do not need to get a key to run this.

 ## What
 We are building a fashion recommendation service.
 We are using the brand **Zalando** as our primary source for the fashion choices, which will be divided in to four categories - hats, tops, trousers and shoes.